Xaerxess/xaerxess.github.io/source/_posts/2014-01-27-manifest-or-future-content-of-this-blog.markdown

 <!-- more -->

 Short clarification here: Perl has a facinating community with really, really great developers, and if you look back to previous sentence you'll see that I only linked to Perl webpage, contrary to Java and JavaScript.
-The reason is simple - these two J* languages have no proper webpages and no (open-source) community.
-I mean you can go to java.**com** and click big red download button or go to another Oracle products, but that's all.
-Typing JavaScript in Google gives you **no** language and [ECMAScript](http://www.ecmascript.org/) is all about standards (and every other JS user won't be able to tell you what ECMAScript is).
-On the other hand, googling "perl" gives you hits like "The Perl Programming Language - www.perl.org", "Perl programming documentation - perldoc.perl.org", "The Comprehensive Perl Archive Network - www.cpan.org", "Strawberry Perl for Windows", "Perl Monks", "The Perl Foundation", from which **every single one is awesome** - if you've been using Perl for a while, you just can't _not_ appreciate whole ecosystem and say _Perl is dead_ because it's simply not true at all.
+The reason is simple - these two J* languages have no proper webpages and no _(open-source)_ community.
+You can go to java.**com** and click big red download button, but that's all.
+Google "java" and you'll see "Oracle" and "™" higher than "OpenJDK".
+Typing JavaScript in Google gives you **zero** language/community hits (let me just say that w3schools is first one); [ECMAScript](http://www.ecmascript.org/) is all about standards and many JS devs aren't be able to tell what ECMAScript is.

+On the other hand, googling "perl" gives you hits like:

+ - "The Perl Programming Language - www.perl.org",
+ - "Perl programming documentation - perldoc.perl.org",
+ - "The Comprehensive Perl Archive Network - www.cpan.org",
+ - "Strawberry Perl for Windows",
+ - "Perl Monks",
+ - "The Perl Foundation"

+from which **every single resource is awesome** - if you've been using Perl for a while, you just can't _not_ appreciate whole ecosystem and say _Perl is dead_ because it's simply not true at all.

 Besides writing about software engineering and programming languages, because I believe in free and open-source software and culture, I'll probably cover these topics, too.
-(Lately [I started contributing](https://github.com/Xaerxess) to various open-source projects, I've been using GNU/Linux [for almost nine years](http://linuxcounter.net/user/407987.html)).
+(Lately [I started contributing](https://github.com/Xaerxess) to various open-source projects, I've been using GNU/Linux [for almost nine years](http://linuxcounter.net/user/407987.html), I really enjoy both).
 For now, I'd like to point you to [this blog post](http://pjf.id.au/ethics/2013/12/28/do-not-stifle-innovation.html) (by [@pjf](https://twitter.com/pjf)) which I fully agree with:

 > "While I’ve always known open source software is great, I’m increasingly starting to appreciate that open source developers are also great."